Skip to content

 Blue Rutile Coverage:

-To achieve a beautiful Shinny Blue color with this glaze, the coverage has to be thick.
-At least three thick coats or the Blue Rutile will come out of the Kiln looking more Brown than Blue.
+This glaze requires thick coverage to achieve a beautiful, shiny blue color.
+At least three thick coats are required, or the Blue Rustle will come out of the Kiln looking more Brown than Blue.

 You get very good results with textured work; the Blue Rutile is blue where it’s thick and brown where it breaks and is thinner.
 This glaze will stay put on its own but will float nicely if applied thicker with other glazes.